gdsc-uba/DSC-UBa-members-anonymous-remarks/remarks.md

 * DSC is the best 👍😁😃

 * DSC UBa is a cool environment for all tech lovers and I appreciate all those who are making efforts in putting DSc UBa on the map.
+* DSC UBa will go places... first time in this chapter fully and i am loving how it is moving already.
+Hacktoberfest oyeehhhh!!!